Where to Ski Around the World in Summer

 Kitzsteinhorn, Austria

 Austria’s Zell am See-Kaprun region has an unreal 250-plus miles of groomed ski terrain.
-And while a lot of it isn’t accessible in the summer, the Kitzsteinhorn Glacier, above Kaprun, has a large, nearly year-round ski area boasting varied runs and a terrain park.
+And while much of it isn’t accessible in the summer, the Kitzsteinhorn Glacier, above Kaprun, has a large, nearly year-round ski area boasting varied runs and a terrain park.
 Guests take a cable car ride 3,000 meters (nearly 10,000 feet) high for unparalleled views and a unique ski experience.
 Intermediate skiers and riders will feel particularly at home here, with a lot of terrain to play on, while skiers and riders of all abilities will find something to love.
 Non-skiers can take free guided panoramic hikes across the glacier.

 » Check out summer lodging options in Kaprun.